Toyota fined for failing to report, fix emissions defects

 “Toyota’s actions undermined the EPA’s self-disclosure system and likely led to delayed or avoided emissions-related recalls,” Audrey Strauss, the acting U.S. Attorney in Manhattan said Thursday in a prepared statement.

-The Japanese automaker’s actions brought financial benefits and excessive pollution, she said.
+The Japanese automaker’s actions brought financial benefits and excessive vehicle pollution from 2005 to 2015, the statement said.

 The company was accused in a government lawsuit of delays in filing 78 emissions defect reports as required by the Clean Air Act.
-The reports covered millions of vehicles, the statement said.
+The reports covered millions of vehicles, and some of them were as many as eight years late, the statement said.

 The lawsuit was filed Thursday and settled on the same day, according to the statement.